zulyanfir/Film-Rental-Analysis-Behavior-Performance-and-Inventory/README.md

 ORDER BY total_rentals DESC;
 ```

-*To answer the question, it is necessary to pull the customer id, customer name, and email data from the customer table as well as the data on the number of movies rented by aggregating the rental id from the rental table. the two tables are joined with the LEFT JOIN function which means the customer table is the reference.
-The rental id aggregation is grouped into the customer id table to find out the number of movie rentals from a customer id.
-The order is arranged from the customer who has the most number of rentals.*

 So, with the syntax above, we can find out the names of renters as follows:

 ![image](https://github.com/user-attachments/assets/2309cc38-082e-473e-b3bf-9cffbd3256db)